learning-zone/linux-basics/README.md

 ## User Information

-1. **who** It is used to get information about currently logged in user on to system.
-If you don't provide any option or arguments, the command displays the following information for each logged-in user.
+* **who** It is used to get information about currently logged in user on to system.
+If you don\'t provide any option or arguments, the command displays the following information for each logged-in user.

     1. Login name of the user
     2. User terminal